oliveirathiago/oliveirathiago.github.io/_pages/work-in-progress.md

 ## Working papers

-- **Mind the gap between law and enforcement: cynicism toward legal institutions in São Paulo neighborhoods**
+- **Mind the gap between law and enforcement: overpolicing, underpolicing, and the consequences of legal cynicism**

   Author: **Thiago R. Oliveira**